10 Things you have to See Near Prague

 Terezin Memorial| ©Claudio Sanchez

-In 1947, two years after the camp was liberated, the Terezin Memorial was created so that what happened would never be forgotten.
+In 1947, two years after the camp was liberated, the Terezín Memorial was created so that what happened would never be forgotten.
 The guided tour goes through several of its rooms.
-This is an essential place, but it will not be easy to forget.
+It is an essential place, but it will not be easy to forget.

-• Organized tour: since the visit to Terezin is guided, the most convenient way is to choose one of the excursions from Prague that includes everything you need.
+• Organized tour: since the visit is guided, the most convenient way is to choose one of the excursions from Prague that includes everything you need.

 Book your excursion to Terezín

-Just the name of this city, Pilsen, will make beer lovers want to visit it.
+Just the name of this city, Pilsen, will make beer lovers want to go there.
 No wonder, since it is a paradise to learn the secrets of this drink.

 The best known place in the city is the Pilsner Urquell factory, which can be visited (always with a guide) both in the morning and in the afternoon.
 This visit ends, of course, with a tasting of several of the beers produced there.

 There is another factory that can also be visited, that of Gambrinus.
 However, if you go on your own, you will have to organize your time well in order to see both of them.
-In case you still feel like it, when you return to the Czech capital you can always visit the best breweries in Prague.
+In case you still feel like it, when you return to the Czech capital, you can always book a beer tour of Prague.

 How to get to Pilsen

 • On your own: it is not complicated to reach Pilsen by public transport from Prague.
-The distance is not very far, only about 100 kilometers, and there are both buses and trains that connect the brewery city with the capital.
+The distance is not very long, only about 100 kilometers, and there are both buses and trains linking the beer city with the capital.

 • Organized tour: if you prefer to take everything prepared, from the tickets to the reservation of the guided tour, the best option is to hire a good organized tour.